veracity/veracity-documentation/sections/vap/reading-reports/bookmarks.md

 To create a bookmark:
 1. Open a report.
 2. Go to the page of the report you want to create a bookmark on.
-3. In the right corner of the window, select the bookmark icon (the third one from the left, if made avaliable).
+3. In the right corner of the window, select the bookmark icon (the third one from the left).
 A pop-up window will appear.
 4. In the pop-up window, select the **Add a new bookmark** button.
 A pop-up window will appear.
 5. In the pop-up window, enter the name for the bookmark.
 5. Select the **Save** button.